City of Moreton Bay is upgrading Crockatt Park Seawall at Woody Point to improve longevity and accessibility of the area for decades to come.

 Construction

-Detailed design was completed in mid-2025, and construction is scheduled to begin in early 2026.
+Detailed design was completed in mid-2025, and construction began in early 2026.
 The aim is for completion by mid-2027, weather permitting.

 Work will be carried out in stages to limit the impact on planned events in the area.

 During works, there may be temporary closures to nearby park space, the boat ramp and some car parking areas.
-This is to allow for construction work to completed in a safe manner.
+This is to allow for construction work to completed in a safe manner and reduce interruptions.
 There will also be diversions of the footpath around active construction areas.

 We will need to remove some trees to build the new seawall.
 Part of this project includes planting new trees throughout Crockatt Park to compensate and enhance the natural environment.